-- (1) "Instructional hour" means 50 minutes of instruction and 10 minutes of break time. - (2) "Distance education" means a method of instruction accomplished through the use of media whereby teacher and student are separated by distance or time. - (3) "End-of-course evaluation" means a student evaluation of the course and the instructor's performance that shall be administered during the class period before administration of the end-of-course examination. - (4) "End-of-course examination" means an examination administered at the conclusion of a course that tests students' knowledge and mastery of all course subjects mandated by the Commission prescribed course syllabus. - (5) "Mid-course evaluation" means a student evaluation of the course and the instructor's performance given at the midpoint of the course. - (6) "Instructor development program" means courses of instruction designed to assist real estate instructors in the performance of Prelicensing, Postlicensing, or Continuing Education instructor duties or in the development of teaching skills. - (7) "License Examination Performance Record" means the percentage of an instructor's or school's students who, within 30 days of completing a Prelicensing course pursuant to 21 NCAC 58H .0210(a), take and pass the license examination, as defined in 21 NCAC 58A .0402, on their first attempt. - (8) "Postlicensing course" means any one of the courses comprising the 90 hour Postlicensing education program pursuant to G.S.
-93A-4(a1) and 21 NCAC 58A .1902. - (9) "Prelicensing course" means a single course consisting of at least 75 hours of instruction on subjects prescribed by the Commission pursuant to G.S.
-93A-4(a). - (10) "Private real estate school" means any real estate educational entity that is privately owned and operated by an individual, partnership, corporation, limited liability company, or association, and that conducts, for a profit or tuition charge, Prelicensing or Postlicensing courses. - (11) "Public real estate school" means any proprietary business or trade school licensed by the State
+(1) "Blended learning" means a combination of Distance education and in-person methods of instruction.

+(2) "Branch location" means any location in addition to the principal address of an education provider that offers Prelicensing or Postlicensing Courses.

+(3) "Continuing Education" means a continuing education elective or Update Course.

+(4) "Distance education" means a method of instruction accomplished through the use of media whereby teacher and student are separated by distance and time.

+(5) "End-of-course examination" means an examination administered at the conclusion of a course that tests students' knowledge and mastery of all course subjects mandated by the Commission prescribed course syllabus.

+(6) "Instructional hour" means 50 minutes of instruction and 10 minutes of break time.

+(7) "Instructor development program" means courses of instruction designed to assist real estate instructors in the performance of Prelicensing, Postlicensing, or Continuing Education instructor duties or in the development of teaching skills.

+(8) "License Examination Performance Record" means the percentage of an instructor's or school's students who, within 30 days of completing a Prelicensing course pursuant to 21 NCAC 58H .0210(a), take and pass the license examination, as defined in 21 NCAC 58A .0402, on their first attempt.

+(9) "Postlicensing course" means any one of the courses comprising the 90 hour Postlicensing education program pursuant to G.S.
+93A-4(a1) and 21 NCAC 58A .1902.

+(10) "Prelicensing course" means a single course consisting of at least 75 hours of instruction on subjects prescribed by the Commission pursuant to G.S.
+93A-4(a).

-Board of Community Colleges under G.S.
-115D-90 or approved by the Board of Governors of the University of North Carolina that conducts Prelicensing or Postlicensing courses.
+(11) "Public education provider" means any proprietary business or trade school licensed by the State Board of Community Colleges under G.S.
+115D-90 or approved by the Board of Governors of the University of North Carolina that conducts approved real estate courses.
+(12) "Synchronous distance-learning" means the instructor and students are separated only by distance and not time, allowing for real-time monitoring of student participation.

-- (12) "Schools" mean licensed private and approved public real estate schools. - (13) "Update Courses" mean the General Update Course and the Broker-in-Charge Update Course.
+(13) "Update Courses" mean the General Update Course and the Broker-in-Charge Update Course.

-SECTION .0200 REAL ESTATE SCHOOLS
+SECTION .0200 REAL ESTATE EDUCATION PROVIDERS